 - Physical Endurance: Trails are broad and mostly flat, making walking easy.
 Duration: 2hrs

-Today we fly from Toliara to Morondava, and then drive to the Kirindy Forest Reserve.
+Today we fly from Toliara to Morondava, and then travel by 4WD to the Kirindy Forest Reserve.
 This 10,000-hectare reserve is a rare remnant of Madagascar’s threatened dry tropical deciduous forest.
 The reserve contains such oddities as the endangered Giant Jumping Rat collected by Gerald Durrell and now resident at the Durrell Wildlife Foundation, the Fossa (Cryptoprocta ferox) – Madagascar’s largest predator and a member of the mongoose family, and seven species of nocturnal lemur including the Fork-Marked Lemur, Coquerel’s Dwarf Lemur and the smallest of all primates, the Pygmy Mouse Lemur.
 Also present is the hissing cockroach.
 Kirindy boasts the highest density of primates of virtually any forest in the world.
 Diurnal lemurs include the acrobatic Verreaix’s Sifaka and Red-Fronted Brown Lemur.

 Kirindy is part of the Manabe forests, also noted for their diverse botany which includes three of the island’s seven endemic baobabs, including the Giant Baobab and the smallest, the Bottle Baobab.
 Birdwatching is excellent, and we should see the Madagascar Jacana, Coquerels and Crested Couas and Sicklebill Vangas to name but a few.
 You may also see iguanids and the Flat-Tailed Tortoise – known as Kapidolo (ghost turtle), currently one of the most threatened of all the world’s tortoises.